lrydzkowski/api-authenticator/README.md

 Pop-Location
 ```

-There are also PowerShell scripts for generating access tokens that are automatically written in settings.json files.
+There are also PowerShell scripts for generating access tokens and refresh tokens that are automatically written in settings.json files.

 `R.Systems.Template/auth-ad.ps1`